 The area has a long and rich history of human occupation which is reflected in the numerous archaeological sites recorded on the parkland and in the wider area.
 Over the next few years, Waitawa Regional Park will be developed as a recreational park, where visitors can walk, camp, mountain bike and horse ride.

 The Waitawa Bay Campground is located just past the Koherurahi Point wharf and boat ramp, accessed via a small shingle beach.
 Here you will find a small shelter, water supply and toilets.
 For a map of the trail and Waitawa Bay Campground layout click here.
-Do not venture beyond the campground as this park is not yet open to the public and there are special access conditions for kayakers only.

 Te Ara Moana, the sea-going pathway, will take you today past Te Iwirahirahi Point, Ruakura Bay, Waiti Bay until finally to your destionation, the white sands of Tawhitokino Beach.
 Welcome to Tawhitokino Regional Park.